qmk/qmk_firmware/docs/config_options.md

   * how many taps before oneshot toggle is triggered
 * `#define IGNORE_MOD_TAP_INTERRUPT`
   * makes it possible to do rolling combos (zx) with keys that convert to other keys on hold
+* `#define QMK_KEYS_PER_SCAN 4`
+  * Allows sending more than one key per scan.
+By default, only one key event gets sent via `process_record()` per scan.
+This has little impact on most typing, but if you're doing a lot of chords, or your scan rate is slow to begin with, you can have some delay in processing key events.
+Each press and release is a separate event.
+For a keyboard with 1ms or so scan times, even a very fast typist isn't going to produce the 500 keystrokes a second needed to actually get more than a few ms of delay from this.
+But if you're doing chording on something with 3-4ms scan times?
+You probably want this.

 ### RGB Light Configuration